AndersDeath/diary2/000-current.md

 # 27 July - Thursday - Yerevan - 301 day of immigration

 I had an amazing interview this morning.
 I presented a case to them.
 It was cool again.
-Tomorrow I also should do a lot
+Tomorrow I also should do a lot.
+It will be hard.